Korefox/PalCON-Discord/README.md

 # Modification mentions
 This version of PalCON-Discord originates from [KOOKIIEStudios' project](https://github.com/KOOKIIEStudios/PalCON-Discord) and cherry-picks code from [alexraskin's palCON repo](https://github.com/alexraskin/PalCON-Discord).

+- Adds a /status command that tells discord users if the server is online, offline, or if the palworld server IP has changed.
+(Requires PalCON-Discord bot be on the same local network.)

 Original README.md below:

 # PalCON Discord